 “What’s wrong?” asked Melissa.

 “I’m not hungry.”
-And she scampered back upstairs to her room.
+She scampered back upstairs to her room.

-Her thoughts were interrupted suddenly by a crash from the stairs, followed by a frightened squeak.
+Her thoughts were interrupted by a crash from the stairs, followed by a frightened squeak.

-“I didn’t do it!” exclaimed Clara when Melissa came running to see what had happened.
+“I didn’t do it!” said Clara when Melissa came running.
 The screws that held the banister to the wall had come loose, and the banister itself had tumbled down onto the steps.

 “Don’t worry, I believe you,” said Melissa as she moved the fallen railing out of the way.
 “I’ll just have Daddy fix it when he comes home.”